Percentage Increase Calculator

 15% increase

-33.3333% increase
+20% increase

 Use Cases

-- Measuring year-over-year revenue growth
+- Measuring month-over-month or year-over-year revenue growth

-- Tracking price increases on supplier quotes
+- Tracking price increases on supplier quotes or renewal invoices

-- Comparing exam score improvements over time
+- Comparing exam score or performance improvements over time

-- Measuring follower or subscriber growth
+- Measuring follower, subscriber, or user growth rates

 FAQ